Maiden Castle, Cheshire: History

 Radiocarbon dating indicates that the ramparts defending Maiden Castle were built in around 600 BC.
 Built from earth and timber, the inner rampart was originally 20 ft wide, with a revetment of dry stone walling behind the bank, and at least 10 ft high.
 The outer bank was originally 25 ft wide and about 10 ft high.
 It was built from sand and had a dry stone facing at the front and no revetment behind.
 The outer bank was later enlarged: the outer face was extended 8 to 10 ft away from the fort and the revetment moved.
 Its height was probably increased to 12 ft.
 The defences cover about 1.66 acre out of the entire 3 acre of the Maiden Castle site.
 According to archaeologist James Forde-Johnston, who conducted a study of the hill forts of Lancashire and Cheshire in 1962, this was an unusually strong defence for such a small site.
 Few artefacts have been recovered from the site; they include a piece of Iron Age pottery.
 Maiden Castle was probably occupied until the Roman conquest of Britain in 1st century AD, and the outer bank may have been reconstructed around this time.

 The name Maiden Castle is not unique to the site and occurs in several other places in Britain, such as Maiden Castle in Dorset, and probably means a "fortification that looks impregnable" or one that has never been taken in battle.
 Despite quarrying in the 17th century and 20th-century military exercises on the site, Maiden Castle survives well.
-Maiden Castle was excavated between 1932 and 1935 by W. J. Varley, who also undertook excavations at Eddisbury hill fort, as part of his investigation into the origin of Cheshire's hill forts.
+It was excavated between 1932 and 1935 by W. J. Varley, who also undertook excavations at Eddisbury hill fort, as part of his investigation into the origin of Cheshire's hill forts.
 Further excavations were undertaken in 1980–1981.
 The structure was made a Scheduled Ancient Monument in 1995, giving Maiden Castle protection against unauthorised change.
 The environment of the hill fort is a mixture of heathland, heather, and bracken.
 The site is owned by the National Trust and is open to the public.
 Unrestricted access has led to problems such as erosion.
 Maiden Castle has been damaged by animal burrows and is designated as "at high risk" due to erosion caused by visitors and the spread of bracken.
 Five of Cheshire's seven hill forts have been assessed as being "at high risk" compared to 15% of North West England's Scheduled Monuments.